redstone-dart/redstone/README.md

 helloWorld() => "Hello, World!";
 ```

-The returned value will be serialized to the client according to his type.
+The returned value will be serialized to the client according to its type.
 For example, if the value is a String, the client will receive a *text/plain* response.

 Returned Value | Response type
 ---------------|---------------